guyskk/validr/Isomorph-JSON-Schema.md

 ### Refer

-Different schema may has same parts, assume there is a common schema, other schema need refer it, then can use refer syntax.
+Different schemas may have same parts, assume there is a common schema, other schemas need refer it, then can use refer syntax.

     "@shared"